 Professor Graham J Louw

 Graham Louw originally qualified as a veterinarian (BVSc) at the University of Pretoria, where he later taught the comparative anatomy of domestic animals while completing his doctoral degree (DVSc) in developmental neuro-embryology.
-He then returned to Cape Town to join the Faculty of Health Sciences as a senior lecturer and currently holds the position of Full Professor and Head of the Division of Clinical Anatomy and Biological Anthropology in the Department of Human Biology at UCT.
-He has been teaching human anatomy, embryology and neurosciences for more than two decades.
+He then returned to Cape Town to join the Faculty of Health Sciences as a senior lecturer and is now an Emeritus Professor.
+He has been teaching human anatomy, embryology and neurosciences for more than three decades.
 He holds a Distinguished Teacher’s Award from UCT and a Masters in Philosophy in Higher Education Studies through the Faculty of Humanities.
-He has been Chair of the Animal Research Ethics Committee of the Faculty of Health Sciences and has served two terms as President of the Anatomical Society of Southern Africa (ASSA).
+He is the current Chair of the Animal Research Ethics Committee of the Faculty of Health Sciences and has served two terms as President of the Anatomical Society of Southern Africa (ASSA).
 He is one of the regional editors of the Clinical Anatomy, the journal of the American Association of Clinical Anatomists.

-He has been a member of ASSA since 1980 and served as Honorary Treasurer in the late 1980’s and early 1990’s, and again from 2014 onwards.
-He was Chairperson of the local Organising Committee for the international meeting of the International Federation of the Associations of Anatomists (IFAA) in Cape Town in 2009 and 2017.
+He has been a member of ASSA since 1980 and served as Honorary Treasurer in the late 1980’s and early 1990’s, and again from 2014 to the present time.
+He was Chairperson of the local Organising Committee for the international meeting of the International Federation of the Associations of Anatomists (IFAA) in Cape Town in 2009.
+He is putting in a bid for ASSA to host the international meeting of the ISMS (International Symposium of Morphological Sciences) in August of 2022.